 1. Must be at least 18 years old.

-For the prospective truck driving trainees, he/she must:
+For the prospective truck driving trainees, they must:

-a) hold a US driving license for at least six months

-b) supply a DMV K-4 printout and Motor Vehicle Release Authorization Form (MVR) (NOTE: must be approved by the CHD's insurance company) c) be able to pass the DOT (Department of Transportation) physical & drug tests.

-- 2. Have secure funding for training - 3.
-Meet all requirements of the program - 4.
-Agree to abide by ASET Center's policies and procedures - 5.
-Those applicants who do not have a High School Diploma or GED must take and pass the Comprehensive Adult Student Assessment Systems (CASAS) test. - 6.
-If the applicant had prior drug test from other clinics, this must be done within 30 days. - 7.
-If candidate decides to enroll, both the Enrollment Agreement and the Program
+- (a) hold a valid US driving license; (b) a signed Motor Vehicle Release Authorization Form (MVR); - MVRs will be reviewed for points, DUIs, etc. before acceptance, and - (c) be able to pass the DOT (Department of Transportation) physical and drug tests. - 2.
+Have secure funding for training.
+3. Meet all requirements of the program. - 4.
+Agree to abide by ASET Center policies.
+5. All prospective students will take a Reading Assessment Test and pass with a scale score of 224 or higher to be eligible to enroll in their chosen course.
+They must pass a drug test.
+6. If the applicant has a drug test result from another clinic, it must have been done within the previous 30 days.

-Participant Contract (PPC) must be understood and signed by both the trainee and the ASET Center Manager.
+If a candidate decides to enroll, both the Enrollment Agreement and the Program Participant Contract (PPC) must be understood and signed by both the trainee and the ASET Center Manager.

 Potential trainees are evaluated by our qualified staff and participate in a seven-day assessment period.
-During the assessment period, it is determined if any of the ASET Center's training programs is suitable for that trainee, and whether or not the trainee will benefit from the training selected.
+During the assessment period, it is determined if any of the ASET Center's training programs is suitable for the trainee, and whether the trainee will benefit from the training selected.
 Before or on the seventh day assessment for most trainings the trainee can opt out of the training and will not be considered a dropout.

-B. FINANCIAL AID PROGRAMS ASET
+B. FINANCIAL AID PROGRAMS

-Centers do not offer financial aid programs at present time.
+ASET Centers do not offer financial aid programs at the present time.

-C. Trainees FROM OTHER COUNTRIES
+C. TRAINEES FROM OTHER COUNTRIES

-Currently, the ASET Centers are accepting trainees from other countries as long as they have a legal permit to live and work in the United States.
+Currently, the ASET Centers are accepting trainees from other countries if they have a legal permit to live and work in the United States.
 The ASET centers do not provide visa services for trainees from other countries.